pyro-kinetics/pyrokinetics/docs/joss/paper.md

 that aims to simplify and standardise gyrokinetic analysis.
 A wide variety of different gyrokinetic solvers exist that utilise different input file formats and use different normalisations for plasma parameters such as densities, temperatures, velocities, and magnetic fields.
-To gain confidence in the prediction of gyrokinetic codes it is often desirable to benchmark the results of one code against another.
+To improve confidence in the predictions from gyrokinetic solvers it is often desirable to benchmark the results of one code against another.
 Pyrokinetics aims to ensure that all physical plasma parameters given as inputs to gyrokinetic codes are accurate, acting as an interface between different codes.
 Furthermore, gyrokinetics inputs can come from a